TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 Memory Sharing
 --------------

-Hafnium implements the following memory sharing interfaces:
+Hafnium implements the following memory sharing interfaces as described in Chapter 11 of the FF-A 1.2 ALP0 specification:

  - ``FFA_MEM_SHARE`` - for shared access between lender and borrower.
  - ``FFA_MEM_LEND`` - borrower to obtain exclusive access, though lender